WELCOME TO OUR WEB SITE

 - Oncological hospitals and Pulmonology hospitals

-Additionally, oncology, which is the priority discipline for the state is going to be financed without any limits.
+Additionally, oncology, which is the priority discipline for the State is financed without cap limits.

-The list of hospitals approved to the Hospital Network will be presented on 27th of June, 2017.
+The list of hospitals approved to the Hospital Network was presented on 27th of June, 2017.

-Hospitals, which will exist outside the Network may apply for contracts with National Health Fund, but the amount of money dedicated for such contracting will be ca 9 % of total money in whole public financing for hospital care (currently 30 bln PLN).
-The 91% of hospital care budget will be dedicated to hospitals as a “lump sum”.
-The other change in Polish health care system is a ban on buying more than 51% of shares in public hospitals by private investors.
+Hospitals outside the Network may apply for contracts with the National Health Fund, however the amount of money available for that is only around 10 % of the total public financing of hospital care of 66 bln PLN (amount planned for 2023).
+The 90% of total hospital care budget is dedicated to in-Network hospitals.
+The other hospital network related regulation is a restriction on purchasing more than 51% of shares in public hospitals (only those that are incorporated) by private investors.

-The other reform of Polish health care system is introducing state owned providers as the only partners of the National Emergency Health Care System (Emergency care system established in 2006 allowed private companies operating in the system).
+The other reform of the Poland’s health care system was the implementation of publicly owned entities as the only providers in the National Emergency Health Care System (Comprehensive emergency care model established in 2006 allowed also private companies to operate in the system).

 POLSKA FEDERACJA SZPITALI / POLISH HOSPITAL FEDERATION